tos-kamiya/dendro_text/README.md

 Features:

-* **Parallel execution** option that supports execution on multiple CPU cores.
+* **Parallel execution**: Supports execution on multiple CPU cores.

-* **Lexical analysis / normalization** for source files of programming languages in order to normalize white spaces in such files.
+* **Options in tokenization**: By default, the text is compared with a sequence of words extracted by splitting inputtext into different character types.
+Optionally, you can compare texts line by line, character by character, or token by token as extracted with lexical analyzers of programming languages.

+* **File-centric search**: A function to list files in order of similarity to a given file.

 ## Installation